 Just as tapping 00 (zero-zero) in Photoshop CS6 will change the Opacity of a layer to 0%, adding the Shift key will change the Fill to 0%.
 Note: this shortcut works only if you have a tool selected that doesn’t have an Opacity or Flow setting – for example, the Move or Lasso tool.
 If you have a tool selected that does have an Opacity and Flow setting (like the Brush or Clone Stamp), then using the numeric keys changes the Tool options, not the Layers panel options.

 ADDITIONAL TRAINING BY JULIEANNE KOST

 LEGALThe views expressed in this blog are my own and do not necessarily reflect the views of Adobe Systems Incorporated.

-- 41/50 – How to Use Perspective Warp in Photoshop CC
+- Video Tutorial – Adding Textures to Photographs in Photoshop CC

 - Save and Save As States now Recorded in History Panel in Photoshop CC 2014

 - Locking and Unlocking Layers in Photoshop CC 2014